cjsindt/Tortilla/README.md

 Then, I made functions for each of the instructions.
 The idea being I can parse an opcode then call the correct instruction in a switch statement.

+Some instructions deal with the display, so I made a simple display class to handle those actions.
+I will add functionality as I develop the instructions.

 ### Accomplishments

 - CMake files and build testing